sablier-labs/community-token-list/.github/ISSUE_TEMPLATE/token-request.md

 assignees: ''
 ---

-- [ ] I understand that token listing is not required to use the Uniswap Interface with a token.
+- [ ] I understand that token listing is not required to use the Sablier interface with a token.
-- [ ] I understand that filing an issue or adding liquidity does not guarantee addition to the Uniswap default token list.
+- [ ] I understand that filing an issue does not guarantee addition to the Sablier default token list.
 - [ ] I will not ping the Discord about this listing request.

 **Please provide the following information for your token.**

-Token Address:
+- Token Address (HAS to be [checksummed](https://ethsum.netlify.app/)):
-Token Name (from contract):
+- Token Name (from contract):
-Token Decimals (from contract):
+- Token Decimals (from contract):
-Token Symbol (from contract):
+- Token Symbol (from contract):
-Uniswap V2 Pair Address of Token:

-Link to the official homepage of token:
-Link to CoinMarketCap or CoinGecko page of token:
+- Official project link:
+- CoinGecko/CoinMarketCap token page: